Non-founder CEOs get fired all the time — and these days, are quitting more often than ever.

 - Reed Hastings taking over as CEO of Netflix when he lost confidence in his co-founder.

 This doesn’t mean it is easy.
-It probably never really gets easier.
+It never really gets easier.
+But you do get better.
 I thought several times about bringing in a CEO to replace me at Adobe Sign / EchoSign.
 But I don’t now.
 I know I have weaknesses, I know I get tired.
 I know I get behind on recruiting.
 Sometimes, the beach does beckon a bit.
 But I also know I can go the distance.
 You just get to be sure an expert in your subject, your customers, and your product.
 9 times out of 10, you can do it better than someone else.
-Even if that someone else has more years of experience
+Even if that someone else has more years of experience.